GoogleChromeLabs/text-encode-transform-polyfill/README.md

 ## Overview

-This is a prollyfill enabling TextEncoder and TextDecoder to be used as Stream transforms.
-It is based on the draft changes to the Encoding Standard here:
+This is a prollyfill for the transform streams TextEncoderStream and TextDecoderStream.
+It is based on the draft changes to the Encoding Standard
+here:

 http://htmlpreview.github.io/?https://github.com/ricea/encoding-streams/blob/master/patch.html